 What is an Employee Engagement Model?

-Employee engagement models are frameworks that organizations use to identify and assess engagement at the workplace.
+Employee engagement models are frameworks that organizations use to improve engagement at the workplace.

 One of the most popular models among the mix.
 The Q12 survey by Gallup is a meticulously designed questionnaire that aims to gauge employee engagement through twelve critical workplace elements.